tvdboom/ATOM/docs_sources/examples/feature_engineering/feature_engineering.md

      --> Feature MaxTemp + RainToday_Yes was removed due to collinearity with another feature.
      --> Feature MinTemp + WindGustDir was removed due to collinearity with another feature.
      --> Feature Pressure3pm + RainToday_other was removed due to collinearity with another feature.
-     --> Feature Pressure3pm + Temp3pm was removed due to collinearity with another feature.
      --> Feature Pressure3pm - WindGustDir was removed due to collinearity with another feature.
      --> Feature Pressure9am - WindGustDir was removed due to collinearity with another feature.
      --> Feature RainToday_No + Temp9am was removed due to collinearity with another feature.